Josta/jst_onepage/README.rst

 	Has the following subkeys:

 	- ``header``: boolean, whether a header should be included
-	- ``header.content_uid: id of a content element that should be included as header
+	- ``header.content_uid``: id of a content element that should be included as header
 	- ``footer``, boolean, whether a footer should be included
-	- ``footer.content_uid: id of a content element that should be included as footer
+	- ``footer.content_uid``: id of a content element that should be included as footer

 Setup
 -----